Physician Specialty Data Report

 - MD: Doctor of Medicine

-This report presents data on the specialties with the largest number of active physicians in 2015, which is defined as having more than 2,500 active physicians.
+This report presents data on the specialties with the largest number of active physicians in 2017, which is defined as having more than 2,500 active physicians.
 Specialty designations for active physicians rely on the primary specialty selected by the physician on the AMA-administered Census of Physicians.
 Specialty designations for residents and fellows reflect the ACGME training program in which the physician is training.
+Note: As part of the transition to a single GME accreditation system, American Osteopathic Association (AOA) Sponsoring Institutions and AOA-approved programs began applying for ACGME accreditation in 2015.

 The AMA Physician Masterfile lists more than 200 specialty categories, and there are more than 140 ACGME specialties and subspecialties.
 To give a more comprehensive and informative view of the specialty category, we grouped some related specialties together.
 Because of differences in the specialty designations between the AMA Physician Masterfile and the ACGME, specialty groupings used in this report will sometimes vary for active physicians and trainees as indicated in the table below.

-Two new specialties grew to exceed 2,500 physicians for the first time since previous reports and thus are included for the first time in this report: Pediatric Cardiology and Pediatric Hematology/Oncology.
+One new specialty grew to exceed 2,500 physicians for the first time since previous reports and thus is included for the first time in this report: Sports Medicine (Orthopedic Surgery).

 Note: Codes in parentheses represent the AMA Physician Masterfile Self-Designated Practice Specialties/Areas of Practice.